-The AVREAP maintains a Subject Recruitment Registry designed to provide AVREAP investigators with a database of Veterans and non-Veterans who are interested in volunteering for hearing and balance research.
+The HBRP maintains a Subject Recruitment Registry designed to provide investigators with a database of Veterans and non-Veterans who are interested in volunteering for hearing and balance research.
 In FY16, 144 new volunteers signed up for the registry for a total of 1,003 individuals who have indicated their willingness to participate in auditory and vestibular research projects.
-The AVREAP maintains an IRB-approved, secure data repository (the Hearing and Balance Data Repository) that includes auditory and vestibular/balance clinical and research data related to assessment and rehabilitation, treatment outcomes, and quality of life measures.
-The Hearing and Balance Data Repository has recently been expanded to include common data elements determined by AVREAP investigators to address the impact of hearing loss and aging on balance and fall risk.
+The HBRP maintains an IRB-approved, secure data repository (the Hearing and Balance Data Repository) that includes auditory and vestibular/balance clinical and research data related to assessment and rehabilitation, treatment outcomes, and quality of life measures.